vmware-tanzu/cartographer/GOVERNANCE.md

 Cartographer is a Choreographer for Kubernetes.
 It allows users to configure K8s resources into re-usable [_Supply Chains_](site/content/docs/reference.md#ClusterSupplyChain) that can be used to define all of the stages that an [_Application Workload_](site/content/docs/reference.md#Workload) must go through to get to an environment.

-We are committed to the project not only delivering the distribution, but also building an open, inclusive, and productive open, inclusive, and productive vendor driven open source community; together, we will advance a reliable, nimble, and extensible foundation for modern applications.
+We are committed to the project not only delivering the distribution, but also building an open, inclusive, and productive vendor driven open source community; together, we will advance a reliable, nimble, and extensible foundation for modern applications.

 ## Community